Heatblur-Simulations/f-4e-manual/src/dcs/screen_export.md

 example displaying the content of the DSCG screen on a second monitor.

-![Setup with exported RWR](../img/screen_export_f4_rwr.jpg) (_Setup with RWR exported on a small monitor_)
+![Setup with exported RWR](../img/screen_export_f4_rwr.jpg) (_Setup with RWR exported to a small monitor_)

-This allows for making great setups, especially when owning some smaller extra monitors; and is especially useful for SimPit builders.
+This allows for making great setups, in particular when owning some smaller extra monitors; and is especially useful for SimPit builders.

 ![SimPit Example](../img/screen_export_simpit.jpg)